Aljoša Jurinić (Alyosha Jurinic, b. 1989 in Zagreb) is a Croatian pianist.

 He played a wide variety of piano concertos with many orchestras, most notably Warsaw Philharmonic, Berlin Radio Symphony Orchestra, National Orchestra of Belgium, Royal Flemish Philharmonic Orchestra, Orchestre Royal de Chambre de Wallonie, Plauen-Zwickau Philharmonic, Brno Philharmonic Orchestra, Zagreb Philharmonic Orchestra, Sarajevo Philharmonic Orchestra, Kosovo Philharmonic, The Symphony Orchestra of the Serbian Broadcasting Corporation and others.

 His first CD titled ‚Chopin Alive‘ featuring a recording from a Chopin recital was published in 2017 by CristoforiumArt.

-Aljoša Jurinić is currently studying under Prof. Grigory Gruzman as a Concert Diploma candidate at the Hochschule für Musik Franz Liszt in Weimar, Germany.
+Aljoša Jurinić holds a Concert Diploma from the University of Music Franz Liszt Weimar, Germany, where he studied with Prof. Grigory Gruzman (2014-2019).
 Previously he studied under Prof. Eliso Virsaladze at Scuola di Musica di Fiesole (2011–2014), Prof. Noel Flores at the University of Music and Performing Arts Vienna, Austria (2009–2011) and Prof. Ruben Dalibaltayan at the Academy of Music of the University of Zagreb, Croatia (2007–2012).